-The Adlers regularly invite children to come play with the pups.
-Not that its hard to find volunteers.
-Some of their adult visitors first started visiting as children, and continued to visit each new litter as they grew into adults.
+Some of the Adlers adult visitors first started visiting as children.
+They continued coming through their teens and on into adulthood.
 Now they bring their own children to play with the pups.

 Socializing puppies is far from an arduous task, and visitors look forward to cuddling and playing with the pups.
 Its hard to say who enjoys these sessions more, the puppies or the socializers.

-The Newfoundlands love of children is definitely genetic, but its encouraged and expanded through excellent socializing.
+The Newfoundlands exceptionally friendly nature is definitely genetic, but its encouraged and expanded through excellent socializing.

 There are many qualities that set Sweetbay Newfoundlands apart from other dogs.
 Their social gregariousness, attentiveness, curiosity, and eagerness to learn are second to none.
 And they all start here, in puppyhood.

 Entertaining visitors is tiring.
 Even the most social puppy will eventually slip into a deep, well-deserved nap.